Our reach is nationwide

 District of Columbia Office of the State Superintendent of Education

 Worked with OSSE to establish a Learning Network for DC’s 28 lowest-performing district and charter schools.
 Using this model, FourPoint provided coaching and support, helping Learning Network principals achieve growth rates that – on average – outpaced those of most other schools.
+Working with OSSE to evaluate professional development offerings, develop and provide new offerings that address gaps, provide follow-up coaching to participating schools, and evaluate the effectiveness of the PD and coaching.

 Developed a multi-year school readiness strategic plan with Fairfax County’s Office for Children and the County’s School Readiness Community Collaborative Council.
 The plan will allow the County and its partners to build on their efforts to ensure that families can access a network of high-quality early-learning programs and related supports.